PowerUpX/PowerUpSwiftDocs/README.md

 See: https://github.com/realm/jazzy for more info.

-The older versions of the documentation shall me moved to their own folder.
+The older versions of the documentation shall be moved to their own folder.